- iTransfuse Online Learning

 If the patient is without a pre-existing haemostatic defect, to what point can the patient be haemodiluted before requiring transfusion of specific blood components?

-Are there autologous techniques appropriate for this patient (what, when and how)?
+Are there blood conservation techniques appropriate for this patient (what, when and how)?

 At what point are allogeneic red cells indicated?